DataDog/serverless-plugin-datadog/README.md

 ### Webpack

-If you are using a bundler, such as webpack, see this [guide](https://docs.datadoghq.com/serverless/guide/serverless_tracing_and_webpack/).
+If you are using a bundler, such as webpack, see [Serverless Tracing and Webpack](https://docs.datadoghq.com/serverless/guide/serverless_tracing_and_webpack/).

 ### TypeScript